AnthonyBraak/react-food-blog/README.md

 ## Feautures

-- Browse a variety of recipes with images and descriptions (to be added)
+- Browse a variety of recipes with images and descriptions
 - Custom SCSS animations for enhanced user experience
+- Custom Theme, Colors, Font Sizes and Animation Speeds for personalized user experience
 - Fully responsive layout for mobile, tablet, and desktop
 - Fast, lightweight frontend built with React and TypeScript
 - Modular and clean component-based architecture
+- Latest 10 search terms get remembered and displayed

 ---